m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 I have modified that code slightly, as it didn't work well for several scenario.
 Here are some example of changes which were made:

 1. When Twilio sends an HTTP messages to the relay, it expects a response to its call within 15 seconds, otherwise it fails.
 A Copilot Studio agent response can sometimes take longer than this.
 Therefore, I changed the code so that the relay responds instantly and asyncronously calls the Copilot Studio agent (using Direct Line API).
 When a response is received from the agent, the relay posts the response message to Twilio, using the Twilio SDK.
 2. Added security, so that the relay service only accepts connections from Twilio.
+Important: this only checks Twilio is sender if development mode for the solution is not "Development".
+This is so that it works when testing the solution locally, be sure to change mode to "Production" when deployed into your hosting service i.e. Azure App Service.

 # Some notes / learnings from the solution: